CreatorsDAO/sui-agent-kit/README.md

 # sui-agent-kit
-connect any ai agents to SUI
+Connect any ai agents to SUI Network.